catwhisperingninja/ai-search/README.md

 I will revise shortly.

+Repo name is based on my goal of upgrading to an AI _agent_ in the near-term future.

 ## Disclaimer

 This tool was created for personal use and as a public service.
 It does not bypass authentication, violate TOS, or attempt to manipulate application systems.